plone/Products.CMFPlone/README.txt

     encoded strings in site encoding rather than unicode or use Zope2's DateTime class instead of Python's datetime package.

   - And finally the form itself.
-We can use the common baseclass 'ControlPanelForm' to provide us with a consistent look and feel for all control panels.
+We can use the common base class 'ControlPanelForm' to provide us with a consistent look and feel for all control panels.
 This is accomplished by using the 'control-panel.pt' template.
 For most cases this should be the only template that needs to be